NoahY/q2a-admin-plus/README.rst

 --------
 Features
 --------
-- turns admin sub menu into drop-down
+- turns admin submenu into drop-down
-- execute php commands from plugin page
+- execute php commands from plugin page (option to require password, see `Password`_ below)
 - adds "top" links to each plugin in admin
-- shows notice if updates for plugins are available
+- shows notice to admin if updates for plugins are available
+- allows emails to be sent to admin for answer and comment posts.

 ------------
 Installation